anirudhs123/Neural-Recommender-system/README.md

 # Neural-Reccomender-system

 Built a whole pipeline of recommender systems comprising of Popularity based recommender, KNN similarity based Clustering recommender, Item-Item association based recommender, Bi-Partite graph based association recommender, Neural Graph based Collaborative Filtering and Neural Embedding based Collaborative filtering.
-These mdoels were built to work on three different datasets namely Amazon Book Dataset, Movie Lens Dataset and a Supermarket user-item interaction dataset.
+These models were built to work on three different datasets namely Amazon Book Dataset, Movie Lens Dataset and a Supermarket user-item interaction dataset.

 # Brief about few types of Recommenders from the Piepline